HullaBrian/Connect3r/README.md

 **Note**: Connect3r is not technically released yet.
 It is under development still, so there is no guarantee that it will work if you use it.

-I'm currently looking at using a 3rd party [openSSH implementation](https://github.com/openssh/openssh-portable) then using those C functions in the library to do the heavy lifting for me.
+I'm currently looking at using a 3rd party [openSSH implementation](https://github.com/openssh/openssh-portable) or [libSSH](https://api.libssh.org/stable/libssh_tutor_shell.html#opening_shell) then using those C functions in the library to do the heavy lifting for me.
 Below is a link to using C functions in Python:

 https://www.geeksforgeeks.org/how-to-call-a-c-function-in-python/
 # Setup for Docker Container